 Domestic violence is taken very seriously by the Court and prosecutors.
 We will fight to ensure you are not convicted and pursue all avenues to resolve the case for something other than a Domestic Battery.

 When charged with a felony offense, you need an excellent attorney who will give you excellent legal advice.
-Our aggressive and experienced lawyers will fight to ensure that you are treated fairly and that your civil rights are protected.
+Our aggressive and experienced lawyers will fight to ensure you are treated fairly and your civil rights are protected.

 If you have any questions or need help or information about felony charges, criminal justice, or legal matters, don’t hesitate to contact our law office to schedule a consultation.
 We will make every attempt to meet with you within 24 hours.